DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 Link - External|Links outside of NRRD.
 Test the link, make sure the site we're linking to is maintained.|Detail if the link is broken, or if link needs to be updated.
 Link - Internal|Links internal to NRRD.
 Make sure the link works, and directs to the correct webpage.|Detail if the link is broken, or if link needs to be updated.
 Link - onrr.gov|All onrr.gov links.
 Make sure the link is redirecting to the proper new onrr.gov webpage.|Note the redirect status, and note the new link to update in the html.
-Not Content - 508|Do a lighthouse accessibility check on the webpage.
-Save the extended PDF in the same folder as this content audit. |Note the lighthouse score and what improvements could be made.
+Not Content - 508|Do a Lighthouse accessibility check on the webpage.
+Save the extended PDF in the same folder as this content audit. |Note the Lighthouse score and what improvements could be made.
 Not Content - Page Views|FY 22 pageviews are in this spreadsheet on a separate tab.|List the number of pageviews.
 Table|Make sure all cursor-hover tool tips and data are correct.
 If applicable, cross check the table with the associated graph.|If something is wrong, detail the issue(s).
 Text|Do a reading level check using Hemingway Editor or Microsoft Editor. |Note the grade level, and if any edits are needed .

-As I cataloged content, I audited it, then notated my findings in the database.
+As I cataloged content, I audited it, then noted my findings in the database.
 I included columns to indicate if any errors were found, then detailed what updates are needed to fix the errors.

 ![The third part of the content database includes the audit.
 I notated if any errors were found and detailed what needed to be addressed.](Figure3.png)
 *The third part of the content database includes the audit.
 I notated if any errors were found and detailed what needed to be addressed.*